Tomba! Special Edition (PS5) Review: When Pigs Fly

 The blessing of a title as out there as Tomba! is that it has managed to age incredibly well.
 This game released in 1997 (1998 in North America), but even after 27 years it doesn’t particularly resemble anything else on the market, then or now.
 (Even Ghosts ‘n Goblins has its imitators.)
 This off-kilter timelessness helps to explain the game’s unusual touches, like the ludicrous combat scheme, the dual-plane graphics which let you swap back and forth between foreground and background, and the amusingly low stakes of the plot.

-Various semi-optional sidequests, referred to as “Events” – there are 130 in total – mix things up in unexpected ways, challenging players to complete tasks – from the simple to the absurd – in exchange for compelling rewards.
+Various semi-optional sidequests, referred to as “Events” – there are 130 in total – mix things up in unexpected ways, challenging players to complete tasks from the simple to the absurd in exchange for compelling rewards.
 These Events are often doled out by kooky characters like a “100-Year-Old Wise Man”, and may require players to scour multiple areas in order to track down every required element.

 This brings me to one of Tomba!‘s undeniable weaknesses: its archaic lack of a proper map or waypoints to guide players.
 It’s relatively easy to get lost in Tomba!, unsure of where to go or what to do next.
 Frankly, there’s no shame in hitting up Gamefaqs (now there’s another blast from the past!) the next time you’re stuck trying to find, say, “A Safe Mushroom” or help out a “Troubled Thief”.

 Tomba! is a re-release, not a proper remake, meaning it’s all here in its lovely 32-bit glory (with optional scan lines to recreate the look of a CRT).
 That said, it does have two significant quality-of-life improvements: a quick-save button so you don’t have to track down save points, and a rewind feature that lets you instantly retry tricky jumps, battles, or other challenges.
-Limited Run Games has also done incredible work packing in bonus features, which range from concept art, promotional videos and unused cutscenes, and even interviews with Fujiwara-san and the game’s composer, Harumi Fujita, who recently contributed a handful of tracks on the absolutely stellar Streets of Rage 4 soundtrack.
+Limited Run Games has also done incredible work packing in bonus features, including concept art, promotional videos and unused cutscenes, and even interviews with Fujiwara-san and the game’s composer, Harumi Fujita, who recently contributed a handful of tracks on the absolutely stellar Streets of Rage 4 soundtrack.

 Final score: 8/10 jewel cases.